pkyad/nextjs-v1/README.md

 `yarn swagger-gen`

 If we are not planning to use it as a backend service then why we have to generate swagger file ?
 A: It has 2 use cases.
-First to have swagger UI for developer to read API documentation.
+First, to have swagger UI for developer to read API documentation.
 What , how and when and second, we are not planning to use the endpoints directly using axios or fetch calls.
-Instead we will generate a client module for typesafety and then use it
+Instead we will generate a **client** module for typesafety and then use it

 ## Proxies to real backend services